 - Manage your intake of iron supplements.
 If you have hereditary hemochromatosis, you should avoid supplements that contain iron.

-- Take these supplements according to your doctor’s advice.
+- Take iron supplements according to your doctor’s advice.

-- Test your iron levels, especially if you need to take the supplements on a regular basis.
+- Test your iron levels, especially if you need to take supplements on a regular basis.

 - Be cautious with vitamin C supplements since they can increase iron absorption.
 If you need to have this vitamin, get it from your diet.